-Theme Comments Theme 1: Experience "I don't think it's a matter of training but of experience". over training 1 don't timik it's a matter of training but of experience.
-Theme 2: Professional "I understand that if you are a board member, you have enough experience to know what you know quality and merit and enough common sense to learn what you don't know by yourself".
+Theme Comments Theme 1: Experience over training "I don't think it's a matter of training but of experience".
+Theme 2: Professional quality and merit "I understand that if you are a board member, you have enough experience to know what you know and enough common sense to learn what you don't know by yourself".
 Theme 3: Opposition to gender quotas "For me, more important than gender balance is the quality of the professional as a board member".